5mil/PlaceholderNameCoin/README.md

-NetCoin (NET) - a fork of Litecoin that combines the random superblocks.
+{} - a fork of Netcoin that combines the random superblocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

 	- 60 seconds block time
 	- Difficulty retargets every 60 blocks